Claude Opus · GLM · Kimi LLM-Driven Engineering OpenFOAM 13

 6. 6

-Optimised CFD — Modified STL re-meshed and re-solved under identical conditions.
+Optimized CFD — Modified STL re-meshed and re-solved under identical conditions.
 Cd compared against baseline.

 7. 7